AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 - Minimum Viable Product: The basics of the basics.
 Functional, but not what we wanted
 - Level 1: Some stretch goals added in.
 Goal for 2025.
 - Level 2: Expected output for the 2026 swadge
-- Out-Of-Scope: The functions required for 1-1 equavalent with Gen III mechanics Not to be included unless someone has too much spare time.
+- Out-Of-Scope: The functions required for 1-1 equivalent with Gen III mechanics.
+Not to be included unless someone has too much spare time.

 ### MVP